Daniels2023/studyCase/README.md

 ## Step 2

 To create an index with type + thickness + size I imported the Excel spreadsheet into Python and use the library pandas to manipulate and create the index.
-Here I also observed that a category would also be created, as I already knew, these products were angle bars, so I created a new column with that category.
+Here I also observed that a category could also be created, as I already knew, these products were angle bars, so I created a new column with that category.
 This is the final result for product 304:

 ![image](https://github.com/Daniels2023/studyCase/assets/124798004/1de37596-43fc-4da1-83c5-576fddd5ddb3)